 Beyond the traditional, face to face classroom instruction, Old Dominion University offers live course delivery, or Distant Learning, anywhere a high speed internet connection is available.

 Programs of study include over 70 undergraduate and graduate degrees and certificate & licensure programs.

 There are four regional Higher Education Centers, and dozens of designated on-site learning locations throughout Virginia, Arizona and the state of Washington.

 Students in F-1 of J-1 visa status must attend classes on the main Norfolk campus.

 The Office of International Admissions awards general education and elective undergraduate course credit from classes taken at accredited foreign and U.S. post secondary institutions.
 Core departmental course credit is awarded by academic advisors within the college.
-English translations of course/catalog descriptions are required, and will expedite the evaluation process.
-Advanced Placement (AP) and International Baccalaureate (IB) credits are awarded once official scores are received.
+Official English translations of course/catalog descriptions are required as part of the application process.

 Admission to the College of Health Sciences is highly selective and competitive, and university admission does not guarantee entry into the college's programs of study.
 Students are encouraged to apply during their sophomore (2nd) year to begin the program track during their junior (3rd) year.
 Supplemental application procedures and direct advisement from the College of Health Sciences is required.